 Why would you choose the lymphatic massage?

-The lymphatic drainage helps with fatigue due to toxic waste accumulation and with boosting the immune system especially during the flu.
-I like to help clients with poor lymphatic system circulation who suffers from a pain, an edema in the arms and legs, or cold eternities, etc.
+The lymphatic drainage helps with fatigue due to toxic waste accumulation and with boosting the immune system, especially during the flu.
+I like to help clients with poor lymphatic system circulation, who suffer from pain, an edema in the arms and legs, or cold eternities, etc.

 How do your talents benefit your patients?

-I love to see clients leaving the massage room painless with big smile on their faces.
-I believe that therapeutic massage improves mental and physical health and promotes positive aging.
-You might remember entertainers, George Burns or Bob Hope who had massage treatments almost every day as a part of their everyday routines….and they lived 100 years!
+I love to see clients leaving the massage room painless, and with a big smile on their faces.
+I believe that therapeutic massage improves mental and physical health, and promotes positive aging.
+You might remember the entertainers, George Burns or Bob Hope who had massage treatments almost every day as a part of their everyday routines….and they lived to be a 100 years!

 What would you tell a patient that is nervous about getting their first massage?

-I talk to all clients before their massage to find out their expectations and build trust.
-Clients should feel comfortable asking questions before and during the treatment about massage pressure, the room temperature, their positioning on the massage table, etc. Also, I would advise leaving all stress outside the clinic and enjoy the peace, the nice Aloha atmosphere, the smell of essential oils and professional bodywork.
+I talk to all of my clients before their massage to find out their expectations and establish trust.
+Clients should feel comfortable asking questions before and during the treatment about massage pressure, the room temperature, their positioning on the massage table, etc. Also, I would advise leaving all of the stress outside of the clinic and enjoy the peace, our atmosphere filled with Aloha, the smell of essential oils and the professional bodywork.
 “It is your time!”